The New York Times Simulator: Analysis

 Pedercini says that the game is based on Noam Chomsky's idea of manufactured consent and the propaganda model of communication, as the game reflects Chomsky's theory that the need of news organizations to keep certain groups happy can result in self-censorship.
 The game was inspired by Pedercini's frustration with media coverage of the Gaza war.
 On his inspiration, Pedercini said, "The war crimes and the suffering of civilians are painstakingly documented, a great majority of Americans across party lines disapprove of Israel's conduct, and yet the Western elites united in supporting Netanyahu's government ...
 I think 'liberal' [publications] like The New York Times or The Washington Post are what these elites read, and they play a big role in manufacturing the consent for this genocide."

 Many of the headlines have the option to reword them into passive voice, in order to shift responsibility for negative actions away from the groups the player must keep happy.
+For example, one option in the game for a headline covering Palestinians killed in an Israeli bombardment reads, "Lives Ended in Gaza".
 Critics, as well as Pedercini himself, have compared the game to The Republia Times, a similar news game set in a fictional authoritarian society.